Turingraph/Calcite/img_process/README.md

-The purpose of this folder is to processing the image.
+The purpose of this folder is to processing the image to improve OCR output result.

 This folder contains
 1.  `blur.py`